Session 30

 The Future: The Final Exam

 The final is cumulative, with an emphasis on material since Quiz 3: on data abstractions, your interpreter, and our "Bringing It All Together" sessions.
-It will look like our first three exams: a mix of short-answer questions and programming exercises, with perhaps a few even-shorter-answer questions.
+It will look like our three quizzes: a mix of short-answer questions and programming exercises, with perhaps a few even-shorter-answer questions.

 Since Quiz 3, we have studied a few ideas: